 Low self esteem can cause unhealthy or toxic relationships.
 Building your self esteem will result in a better quality of relationship and will definitely make your life more rewarding.

 A person who creates drama in their relationships with others has psychological issues that they need to address.
 It is not enough to just try to build self esteem, you need to get at the root causes of this behaviour.
-If you suffer from this you may need to seek guidance and help working through your issues.
+If you suffer from this you may need to seek guidance and help to work through your issues.
 There is plenty of support available, so don’t go it alone!

 - Emler, N. (2001).
 The costs and causes of low self-esteem.
 Youth Studies Australia, 21(3), 45.